The Procrustean Bed of Time Series: The Optimization Bias in Point-wise Loss Functions: Extensive Experimental Analysis

-For the long-term forecasting task, we adopt the $\mcL_{\text{Harm}, \ell_p}$ with the $\ell_1$ norm, setting the hyperparameters to $\gamma=0.5$ and $\beta=0.3$ and \textbf{excluding the temporal MSE term}.
-For structural orthogonality, dataset-specific strategies are implemented as variants of DFT and DWT (Please see the code implementation and scripts for Harmonized $\ell_p$ Norm).
+For the long-term forecasting task, we adopt $\mcL_{\text{Harm}, \ell_p}$ with the $\ell_1$ norm, setting the hyperparameters to $\gamma=0.5$ and $\beta=0.3$ and \textbf{excluding the temporal MSE term}.
+For structural orthogonality, dataset-specific strategies are implemented as variants of DFT and DWT.